datasophie/pergola-testing-broken/README.md

 It is based on the original tutorial from [@tcheng10](https://tichung.com/blog/2021/20200323_flask/).

 ## Explanation
-### main
+### yaml
-The main branch contains the original application.
+The yaml branch contains the original application with a valid, working Pergola Manifest in YAML format `pergola.yaml`.